House cladding ideas: Ultimate guide to exterior finishes

 Timber composite cladding – £105/m2

-Exploring some cladding options
+Exploring some house cladding ideas

 It’s worth taking an in-depth look at some of the most popular house cladding ideas and considering if that the right option for you.